 1. Parthenon at Centennial Park – This is a replica of the Parthenon in Athens Greece and is set in Centennial Park.
 The park is free and a great place for picnics.
 The Parthenon also holds an Art Museum that requires a fee.
 The park also does many events.

-3. Tennessee Agriculture Museum – A free museum about the history of farming from the 19th and 20th century.
+3. Tennessee Agriculture Museum – A free museum about the history of farming from the 19th and 20th centuries.

 6. Music City Walk of Fame – Located near Honky Tonk Row, there are stars of famous country music singers, from Dolly Parton to Elvis Presley.